 The Sundance Association for Country-Western Dancing is an all-volunteer, community-based, and community-supported 501c3 nonprofit organization, dedicated to promoting country-western dancing in the LGBT community.

-The Sundance Association is best known for Sundance Saloon, providing country-western dance lessons and dancing twice a week in San Francisco.
+The Sundance Association is best known for Sundance Saloon, providing country-western dance lessons and dancing Sundays and Thursdays in San Francisco.
 We also have a new weekly Tuesday dance event, Beatbox Country.

 The Sundance Stompede began in 2001 as an outgrowth of the annual Hoedown, a gala benefit dance that started in 1997.
 The Sundance Stompede has grown in scope and attendance and now attracts an international following of hundreds of country-western dance aficionados, becoming the largest annual event of its kind in the world.
 The Sundance Stompede has become a major contributor to San Francisco charities, raising over $25,000 last year alone.